 The Savior’s love and grace

-Christ too has experienced fear and being falsely judged and accused (John 1:11).
+Christ too was tempted to fear, and being falsely judged and accused was something he experienced (John 1:11).
 He had everything in heaven.
 The world was his footstool.
 He was at the right hand of God, yet, he came down to earth only to experience the worst.
 He was poor, condemned, spat on, and ridiculed (Isaiah 53).
 I know he has experienced more than I can ever imagine.
 In the midst of all of these torments, he showed love and grace to those who abused him.
 He has also shown love and grace to me, by taking on my sins and dying for me.

 Faith that forgives